In short…

 Rothrock State Forest motorized camp site #8 on Tar Kiln road is recommended for camping with horses and is located to have access to a number of trails.
 Reservations are required, and made through the Pennsylvania park reservation website (not through the local park office).

-Really the only provision to make it “suitable for horses” is a couple tie-line poles and a hitching rail.
+Really the only provision to make it “suitable for horses” is a couple tie-line poles and 2 hitching rails.
 There are no toilets or water.
 There are two picnic tables and a fire pit.
 Nothing quite like Pennsylvania comforts!

-There is a small amount of parking for horse trailers along Tar Kiln Road near the camp site, giving day-use access to trails in that area.
+A small amount of parking for horse trailers is along Tar Kiln Road outside the camp site, giving day-use access to area trails.

 Horse Trailer Parking

-The park has designated horse trailer parking next to the iron furnace (Paradise furnace) on Trough Creek Drive near the park office.
+The state park designates horse trailer parking next to the iron furnace (Paradise furnace) on Trough Creek Drive near the park office.
 This is the head of Nicholas Crum trail.
-Unfortunately Crum trail doesn’t really go anywhere, it just climbs up the mountain a few miles and dumps you on John Bum road, without connecting directly with other trails.
-You could fit a number of trailers in this area except on a very busy day.
+Unfortunately Crum trail doesn’t really go anywhere, it climbs up the mountain a few miles and dumps you on John Bum road, without connecting directly with other trails.
+You could fit a bunch of trailers in this area.
+If you organized a group ride this is about the only place you could park!

-Less formal parking areas are scattered to the east and north of Paradise furnace.
-These will generally take 1-2 small trailers, or maybe 1 large trailer.
+Less formal parking areas are scattered east and north of Paradise furnace.
+These will generally hold 1-3 small trailers, maybe 1 large trailer, but you generally cannot turn around.
 Some are shown on the forest map and some are not.
 There really aren’t any lots (besides Paradise Furnace) that would take more than 3 trailers of any size.
-See descriptions below.
+See parking descriptions below.

-It would really be nice if the state forest could create at least 1 or 2 formalized trailer parking areas.
-Nothing fancy, but just big enough to fit into!
+We wish the state forest would build 1 or 2 larger trailer parking areas out near the trails.
+Nothing fancy, but just big enough to fit into and turn around!

 Remote Parking Areas

-There is a small gravel lot at John Bum and Fink roads, at the access point to Terrace Trail.
-It’s big enough for 1-2 trailers, but at busy times it may be filled with cars for hikers and bikers.
+There is a small gravel lot at John Bum and Fink roads, at the access point to Terrace Mountain Trail and Horse Knob Fire Trail.
+It’s big enough for 1-2 trailers, but you might find it filled with cars for hikers and bikers.
+So far we have hardly seen anyone at all in the entire region, but it appears to get some use.

-There is a small parking area outside camp site #8 on Tar Kiln road, near Kendig Road (trail) and Over There trail.
-It’s barely big enough for two small trailers.
+A small parking area is outside camp site #8, where Kendig Road (trail) and Over There trail meet Tar Kiln road.
+It’s big enough for two small trailers.
 There are pull-off areas nearby where you could squeeze another couple small trailers.

-There is a small parking area on Fink road at Horsefly trail.
-You don’t have to worry about blocking a gate here, because there isn’t one!
+A small parking area is on Fink road between Over There trail and Brook trail, where you could pull in 2-3 trailers.
+You don’t have to worry about blocking a gate here, because there isn’t one, just some big rocks!
 There is another single pull-off spot nearby.
+This parking does not directly connect to a trail; you have to ride Fink road to a trail.

-There is a parking area for 2 or 3 small trailers at Coder road and Over There trail.
+Parking for 2 or 3 small trailers is at Coder road and Over There trail.
 Note that Coder road is pretty narrow, dirt/mud, and not at all smooth.
-If you are going there, you may want to come in from the Cassville end (Route 829) rather than Fink road, as the road is better that way.
+If you are going there, you may want to come in from the Cassville end (PA 829) rather than Fink road, as the road is better that way.

 Facilities